Chart Color Schemes

 Kings Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kings Park, as per the latest Census evaluation, 95.6% of dwellings were houses, with the remaining 4.3% comprising semi-detached homes, apartments, and other dwelling types.
-This is in contrast to Melbourne's metropolitan area, where 81.3% of dwellings were houses, and 18.7% were other dwelling types.
-Home ownership in Kings Park stood at 41.1%, with mortgaged dwellings accounting for 35.6% and rented dwellings making up 23.3%.
-The median monthly mortgage repayment in the area was $1,500, lower than Melbourne's metro average of $1,700.
-The median weekly rent figure in Kings Park was recorded at $323, compared to Melbourne's metro average of $346.
-Nationally, Kings Park's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375 per week.
+Kings Park's dwelling structures, as per the latest Census, consisted of 95.6% houses and 4.3% other dwellings.
+In contrast, Melbourne metro had 81.3% houses and 18.7% other dwellings.
+Home ownership in Kings Park stood at 41.1%, with mortgaged dwellings at 35.6% and rented ones at 23.3%.
+The median monthly mortgage repayment was $1,500, lower than Melbourne metro's $1,700.
+The median weekly rent in Kings Park was $323, compared to Melbourne metro's $346.
+Nationally, Kings Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing